Bouldering Gyms | The Very Best Bouldering Gyms In The UK New

 The Foundry – Sheffield

 Put simply, The Foundry is a legendary venue for aficionados of indoor rock climbing and bouldering in the UK, and we were not surprised in the least when our students and climbers voted for it in their droves.
-Although it was the first dedicated climbing wall to appear in the UK, and maintains a serious reputation in the industry, The Foundry runs classes for all, including regular introduction to climbing courses and 1:1 coaching sessions including the facilities to run lattice assessments.
+Although it was the first dedicated bouldering wall to appear in the UK, and maintains a serious reputation in the industry, The Foundry runs classes for all, including regular introduction to climbing courses and 1:1 coaching sessions including the facilities to run lattice assessments.

 The Foundry also has big names like Steve McLure and Dave Mason setting routes for them, ensuring that their four distinct bouldering circuits are full of tricky and challenging problems for climbers of all abilities.
 However, if there is one thing The Foundry is famous for, it’s their unique bouldering wall: The Wave.
 Differing from normal wooden walls, this resin construction mimics the feel of real rock, and is the central attraction of this legendary venue.
 The brainchild of legendary climber Jerry Moffat, he says of his creation: